-They start by rubbing their head against things.
+They start by rubbing their head against items.
 You’ll see them rubbing their face against the glass or plastic of their vivarium, or a stick or rock in their enclosure.

 Once there’s a hole, they’ll curl themselves around rocks, branches or anything else with a rough surface.
-As they wind their way around things, they’ll pull the skin back like they’re peeling a banana.
+As they wind their way around things, they’ll pull the skin back.

 The skin will come off.
 In a successful shed, the skin will come off quite quickly, and in one piece.
 It can take a matter of minutes.
-But if the shed goes badly, there are things you can do to help.
+But the shedding process can go wrong in sub-optimal conditions.

 Snake Shedding Problems